weavy/weavy-zoom-proxy/readme.md

 1. Clone the repo.
 2. Create a new database in SQL Server.
 3. Create a new Zoom Marketplace app (or update your existing one).
-4. Add the Zoom Notification token to appsettings.json.
+4. Update appsettings.json with the Zoom app credentials.
 5. Add content to the proxy site that describes the usage of the integration to Weavy/Your webapp.
 6. Publish the site.

 ### 1. Clone the repo
 Clone this repo to your computer.
 Open up the solution in Visual Studio.